-This blog post is all about a guide to visiting Batu Caves.
+This blog post is all about a guide to visiting Batu Caves and includes everything you need to know if it’s your first time visiting.

 A trip to Kuala Lumpur wouldn’t feel complete without visiting Batu Caves, one of Malaysia’s most iconic landmarks and spiritual sites.